Capture the flag activities are often used in team-building workshops to promote communication, strategy, problem-solving, and teamwork.

-The purpose of a capture-the-flag activity is to have teams or groups compete to “capture” the other team’s flag and return it safely to their home base.
+A capture-the-flag activity involves teams or groups competing to “capture” the other team’s flag and return it safely to their home base.

 Instructions